konicapatait/ReactConcepts/src/components/hooks/README.md

     - Refer : [Context using Hooks](../context/HookComponentTop.js)

 -   `useReducer`
-    -   It is hook that is used for state management.
+    -   `useReducer` is used for state management.
-    -   It is an alternative to `useState` and useState is built using useReducer.
+    -   It is an alternative to `useState`;  useState is built using useReducer.
     -   `useReducer(reducer, initialState)` returns `currentState` and `dispatch` method

         `reducer(state, action)` returns `newState`